Netcracker/KubeMarine/documentation/Troubleshooting.md

     ```
 ## Troubleshooting an installation that ended incorrectly

-* Sometimes the installation of kubemarine may not complete correctly, and for further analysis of the situation, kubemarine has a functionality that, before each procedure, collects information about installing a cluster on a node.
+* Sometimes the installation of KubeMarine may not complete correctly, and for further analysis of the situation, KubeMarine has a functionality that, before each procedure, collects information about installing a cluster on a node.

 ### Analysis of the situation